Applications are open for entry in October 2016. If you have any questions, please contact:

 Full and partial scholarships are available, generously funded by P. & D. Colnaghi & Co.
-Ltd. For more information, please contact Stephanie Seddon (tel: +44 (0)1280 820307; email: firstname.lastname@example.org) or Jeremy Howard (email: email@example.com).
+Ltd and the Tavolozza Foundation.
+For more information, please contact Stephanie Seddon (tel: +44 (0)1280 820307; email: firstname.lastname@example.org) or Jeremy Howard (email: email@example.com).

 The minimum entry level required for this course is as follows:

 - a first or second-class honours degree from a recognised university or,

 - a recognised professional qualification with relevant work experience

 Age is no barrier to learning and we welcome all applications from suitably qualified students.

 We are happy to consider all international applications and if you are an international student, you may find it useful to visit our international pages for details of entry requirements from your home country.

 The University is a UKVI Tier 4 Sponsor.

 If English is not your first language, please check our postgraduate English language requirements.
 If your English levels don’t meet our minimum requirements, you may be interested in applying for our Pre-sessional English Language Foundation Programmes.